LuisFilipeDias/puncher/README.md

 * Luis Filipe Ribeiro Dias

-all contacts available @ www.luisfilipedias.tk
+All contacts are available @ www.luisfilipedias.tk

 To contribute just fork this project and then make a pull request whenever there are significative changes to merge the development branch into the master.